xdit-project/xDiT/README.md

-To meet real-time demand for DiTs applications, parallel inference is a must. xDiT is an inference engine designed for the parallel deployment of DiTs on large scale. xDiT provides a suite of efficient parallel inference approaches for Diffusion Models.
+To meet real-time demand for DiTs applications, parallel inference is a must. xDiT is an inference engine designed for the parallel deployment of DiTs on large scale. xDiT provides a suite of efficient parallel inference approaches for Diffusion Models, as well as GPU kernel accelerations.

 1. Sequence Parallelism, [USP](https://arxiv.org/abs/2405.07719) is a unified sequence parallel approach combining DeepSpeed-Ulysses, Ring-Attention.